 MAT 0018: Math I (Pre-Algebra) and Lab (4 credits): Students who score less than 96 on the math portion of the P.E.R.T.

-Students who place into the college prep program and who elect to enroll in Daytona State College preparatory courses will be provided a program of study by a counselor or advisor using the following guidelines:
+Students who place into the college developmental program and who elect to enroll in Daytona State College developmental courses will be provided a program of study by an advisor using the following guidelines:

 - Reading, writing and math courses require weekly attendance at the Learning Center in addition to regular class sessions.

-- Students must continue to enroll in the college prep courses until they complete the program and pass the College Prep Exit Exam.
+- Students must continue to enroll in the college developmental courses until they complete the program.